NagaSantoshT/Grep-MapReduce/README.md

 Grep-MapReduce
 ==============

-This is a sample code for performing Grep operation using Hadoop MapReduce
+This is a sample code for performing Grep operation by taking custom input using Hadoop MapReduce.